Kimball Union has a long tradition of strong alpine racing.

 At the high school level, the KUA Alpine team competes in the Class A division of the New England Prepartory School Athletic Council (NEPSAC), at both the Varsity and JV levels.
 We compete in the Lakes Region League which holds competitions throughout January and early February among rival schools such as Holderness, Proctor Academy, Vermont Academy, White Mountain School and New Hampton School.
 KUA is a leader in the Lakes Region League and annually has racers who qualify to compete at the Class A NEPSAC Championships, held in mid-February, against racers from schools from all over New England.

-Interested prospective students and parents are encouraged to contact Snowsport Director and Head Alpine Coach, Christine Booker.
+Interested prospective students and parents are encouraged to contact Snowsport Director and Head Alpine Coach, Joseph Denny.

 Coach Booker began as Head Alpine Ski Coach at Kimball Union in 2015.
 Originally from the Laurentians in Canada, north of the Vermont border, she competed at the national and international levels in Canada, the United States and Europe as a member of the Quebec ski team.
 During her first year as a student at McGill University in Montreal, Booker represented the school in the alpine skiing events at the winter World University Games in Belluno, Italy, ending the ski season ranked second overall for women at the collegiate level.